 Cluster analysis of daily PA measures

 The PCA identified 3 components, which accounted for 60% of the total variance (first component, 34%; second component, 17%; third component, 9%).
-The most relevant features of the 1st component were the daily time in ≥2-min bouts of very light intensity, expressed as percentage of total assessment time; the daily time in ≥10-min bouts of very light intensity, in min·day-1; and the daily time in ≥10-min bouts of very light intensity, expressed as percentage of total assessment time.
-The most relevant of the 2nd component were the daily EE in moderate-to-vigorous intensity, the daily EE in ≥2-min of moderate-to-vigorous intensity, and the daily EE in ≥10-min bouts of moderate-to-vigorous intensity, all expressed as percentage of total EE.
-The most relevant of the 3rd component were the daily EE in very light intensity after midday, the daily EE in very light intensity, and the daily EE in ≥2-min bouts of very light intensity after midday, all in METs-min∙day-1.
+The most relevant features in each component are described in the online supplement.

 Cluster analysis, performed on the 3 PCA components, identified five groups (Figure 5; see online supplement for a 3D video of Figure 5).
 Table 4 presents the general characteristics and PA measures of these groups.
 Cluster 1 was characterized by higher BMI, more dyspnea, higher ADO index, more time and EE in very light intensity, and less time and EE in light and moderate-to-vigorous intensities compared to other clusters.
 This cluster also had worse lung function compared to clusters 3 and 4, and apparently a higher proportion of GOLD D patients.
 Cluster 2 had the largest sample size with the most similar general characteristics and PA measures to the total sample.
 Cluster 2 also had more dyspnea and a higher ADO index than clusters 3 and 5.
 Similarly to cluster 1, this cluster spent more time and EE in very light intensity, and less time and EE in moderate-to-vigorous intensity than other clusters.
 Cluster 3 exhibited a higher FEV1 than cluster 2 and a higher FEV1/FVC ratio than clusters 1 and 2, whilst cluster 4 was younger than clusters 1 and 2 and had a lower BMI compared to cluster 2.
 Moreover, cluster 3 spent more time and EE in light intensity and less time and EE in moderate-to-vigorous intensity than clusters 4 and 5, whilst cluster 4 spent more time in light intensity compared to cluster 5.
 Cluster 5 had the smallest sample size (n=21) and was characterized by less time in very light intensity and more time in moderate-to-vigorous intensity compared to other clusters.
 Figure 6 presents the daily PA hourly patterns of the clusters.
 In all clusters the peak of intensity during the day occurred before midday, and in general, weekdays and weekend days presented a similar pattern, especially in more inactive clusters.